End-to-End Conformal Calibration for Optimization Under Uncertainty: Introduction

 A recent line of work \citep{chenreddy_data-driven_2022,patel_conformal_2024,wang_learning_2024,chenreddy_end--end_2024} has made steps toward bridging the gap between uncertainty quantification and robust optimization-driven decision-making, where optimization problems take a forecast uncertainty set as a parameter, as is common in energy systems \citep{yan_robust_2020,parvar_optimal_2022} and financial applications \citep{gregory_robust_2011,quaranta_robust_2008}.
 However, existing approaches are suboptimal for several reasons:

-\begin{enumerate}[nosep,left=1em] \item \textbf{The predictive model is not trained with feedback from the downstream objective.} Because the downstream objective is often asymmetric with respect to the forecasting model's error, the trained predictive model, though it provides accurate predictions, may yield significantly worse performance on the true decision-making objective. \item \textbf{For the robust optimization to be tractable, the forecast uncertainty sets have restricted parametric forms.} Common parametric forms include box and ellipsoidal uncertainty sets, limiting the expressivity of uncertainty estimates. \item \textbf{Because neural network models are often poor at estimating their own uncertainty, the forecasts may not be well-calibrated.} Recent approaches such as isotonic regression \citep{kuleshov_accurate_2018} and conformal prediction \citep{shafer_tutorial_2008} have made progress in providing \emph{calibrated} uncertainty estimates from deep learning models, but such methods are typically applied post-hoc to pre-trained models and are therefore difficult to incorporate into an end-to-end training procedure. \end{enumerate}
+\begin{enumerate}[nosep,left=1em] \item \textbf{Lack of decision-aware training:} The predictive model is typically not trained with feedback from the downstream objective.
+Because the downstream objective is often asymmetric with respect to the forecasting model's errors, prediction models trained with decision-agnostic losses may achieve high predictive accuracy but still perform poorly on the decision-making objective.

+\item \textbf{Restricted uncertainty set parameterizations:} To preserve tractability of the robust optimization problem, uncertainty sets are often constrained to simple parametric forms (e.g., boxes or ellipsoids), limiting the expressivity of uncertainty estimates.

+\item \textbf{Calibration challenges:} Because neural network models are often poor at estimating their own uncertainty, the forecasts may not be well-calibrated.
+Recent approaches such as isotonic regression \citep{kuleshov_accurate_2018} and conformal prediction \citep{shafer_tutorial_2008} have made progress in providing \emph{calibrated} uncertainty estimates from deep learning models, but such methods are typically applied post-hoc to trained models and are therefore difficult to incorporate into an end-to-end training procedure. \end{enumerate}

 As such, there is as of yet \emph{no} comprehensive methodology for training calibrated uncertainty-aware deep learning models end-to-end with downstream decision-making objectives.
 In this work, we provide the first such methodology.
 We make three specific contributions corresponding to the three issues identified above: